Riccio93/FModWrapperLib/README.md

 ### Build

 This projects requires the FMOD Core API installed in the default path:

 C:\Program Files (x86)\FMOD SoundSystem\FMOD Studio API Windows\api\core

-To run it build using SoundClient as Startup Project.
+Compile it using SoundClient as Startup Project.

 ### Pre-compiled executable